ValentinSiegert/aTLAS/README.md

 - Every scenario configuration file has to end with ``_scenario.py``.

-- All scenario parameters require to be the upperCase version of the respective Scenario.\_\_init\_\_ arguments
+- All scenario parameters require to be the upperCase version of the respective Scenario.\_\_init\_\_ arguments.

-- Possible scenario arguments derive from Scenario.\_\_init\_\_ arguments list, where parameters without default value are mandatory for scenario configuration file as well
+- Possible scenario arguments derive from Scenario.\_\_init\_\_ arguments list, where parameters without default value are mandatory for scenario configuration file as well.

+- Scenario files require ending with two new line feeds instead of one as described in the python style guide.

 ## Links To Know